 Even if you’re not from San Francisco, you’ll notice that it is also on our list above, and you can probably get there for a good price.

-Tahiti is a beautiful island, but since you’ve come all this way, you should see as much as you can.
+Tahiti is a beautiful island, but since you’ve come all this way, you should see as much as possible.
 Save even more on costs by skipping Bora Bora and taking the inexpensive and quick ferry to Moorea across the channel, where you’ll get just as high-quality beaches.

 15. Houston, Texas

 Houston is a good bet if you’re looking for an affordable gateway into the Lone Star State.
-This large city is full of Texas attractions and is home to two major airports.
+This large city is full of Texas attractions and has two major airports.

 Houston is a great city to explore, famously hosting the US Space Program’s headquarters, several interesting museums, and traditional Texas hospitality.
 You can also get to Galveston and all its Caribbean Sea beaches from Houston.